miftah1991/Awesomebooks-ES6/README.md

 2.- Open the project directory in your terminal

-3.- In the terminal, install the project dependencies by running
+3.- In the terminal, install the project dependencies by running bellow command

 ```
 npm install